matrixinfer-ai/kthena/docs/proposal/fairness-scheduling-design.md

 ### Non-Goals

-1. **Cross-Gateway Coordination**
+1. **Cross-Router Coordination**
-   - The initial implementation will not coordinate fairness state across multiple gateway instances
+   - The initial implementation will not coordinate fairness state across multiple router instances
-   - Each gateway maintains independent fairness state and scheduling decisions
+   - Each router maintains independent fairness state and scheduling decisions

 2. **Persistent State Management**
-   - Token usage history will not persist across gateway restarts
+   - Token usage history will not persist across router restarts
    - The system prioritizes performance over state durability for the initial version

 3. **Advanced Queuing Algorithms**